 Dr. Ed Harrison is a retired IBM Executive.

-He joined IBM in 1970 and was moved to America in 1973 with his new wife Madeline – formerly Madeline Carol Rose – who is a Geordie and also born at St. Mary’s Hospital.
+Ed joined IBM in 1970 and was moved to America in 1973 with his new wife Madeline – formerly Madeline Carol Rose – who is a Geordie and also born at St. Mary’s Hospital in Newcastle.

-And a few years later he entered the executive ranks of the American company and ended up as the Managing Principal and Director of the Network Practice for IBM Americas – a $2B business – before he finally retired in 2004, after 34 years of service with the company.
+And four years later he entered the executive ranks of the American company and ended up as the Managing Principal and Director of the Network Consulting Practice for IBM Americas.

-Ed and Madeline have theee children, twin sons Neil and Paul and daughter Elaine, and have been married for 40 years – and they said it wouldn’t last!
+Ed and Madeline have three children, twin sons Neil and Paul and daughter Elaine, and have been married for 51 years – and they said it wouldn’t last!